 Drastic sagging around the eyes can reduce peripheral vision, or side vision, especially in the upper and lower parts of the area.
 If your upper eyelids are drooping to the point in which they are disrupting your vision, you most likely need to reach out to a plastic surgeon about getting a blepharoplasty.
 It is one thing for eyelid droopiness to diminish the youthfulness of your eyes, but to negatively affect your ability to see is not something to be handled lightly.

-If the drooping of your upper eyelid is so severe that it impairs your vision, you may qualify for having your blepharoplasty procedure covered by insurance as it is repairing a condition that harms your vision.
+If the drooping of your upper eyelid is so severe that it impairs your vision, you may qualify for having your blepharoplasty procedure covered by insurance as it is repairing a condition that harms your vision, according to the American Society of Plastic Surgeons.
 If your purpose for getting a blepharoplasty is strictly for cosmetic purposes, however, it most likely will not be covered by insurance.

 Can I get eyelid surgery along with another procedure?